 “This program truly was an experiment!”
-Garrett Marqua, Senior Director of Brand Mangement at DoubleTree by Hilton, told SYFY WIRE.
+Garrett Marqua, a spokesperson for DoubleTree by Hilton, told SYFY WIRE.
 “The initial shape and consistency of the DoubleTree chocolate chip cookies appeared the same in space as they are on Earth.”

 Surprised?
 Maybe.
 There was some pre-launch speculation that the cookies would end up more spherical in an environment sans gravity.
 Without the force of gravity to push them down into the baking try, maybe they would end up doing some alien things.
 Here on terra firma, DoubleTree’s chocolate chip cookies bake in a convection oven for 16-18 minutes at 300 degrees Fahrenheit, but ISS astronauts had to adjust the bake time for each of the five cookies to determine what the ideal baking conditions would be in microgravity.

 There are many contributing factors that made the cookies turn out as they did even 254 miles above ground, as explained by Nanoracks Senior Internal Payloads Manager Mary Murphy.